 The budget then requires an orderly and cooperative effort by the Committee, the staff, and the regional community to achieve the goals of the district.

 Public school budgeting is regulated and controlled by legislation, state regulation, regional agreement, and local Committee policy.
 The operating budget will be prepared and managed in line with the above.

-In developing a budget, care shall be taken to make the documents associated with the budget clear and understandable to Finance Committees of member communities and to the general public.
+In developing a budget, care shall be taken to make the documents associated with the budget clear and understandable to School Committee members, to municipal officials of member communities, and to the general public.

-At the discretion of the Finance Policy Subcommittee, an informal public information meeting may be held to solicit input from the general public.
+At the discretion of the Finance Subcommittee, an informal public information meeting may be held to solicit input from the general public.
 In accordance with the District Agreement, a public hearing shall be heard prior to the adoption of the Final Operating and Maintenance Budget by the District Committee.
-The Superintendent and members of the Finance Policy Sub Committee will make every effort to fully inform all member communities and their officials of the budget plans of the District.
+The Superintendent and members of the Finance Subcommittee will make every effort to fully inform all member communities and their officials of the budget plans of the District.